National Coastal Resilience Fund (NFWF)

 Share this resource:

-Does not require a cost share or matching funds
+Does not require matching funds Encourages public-private partnerships

 Summary: The National Fish and Wildlife Foundation’s National Coastal Resilience Fund is a good fit for coastal communities and areas with critical infrastructure vulnerable to flooding, including hospitals and emergency routes.
 Funds are awarded to projects that restore and strengthen green infrastructure systems to protect coastal communities from the impacts of storms, floods, and other natural hazards and enable them to recover quickly, while also enhancing habitats for important fish and wildlife populations.
 Funds are also available for community capacity building and planning, which coastal communities in the early phases of identifying their resilience needs can use for community outreach and determining which adaptation projects should be considered and prioritized.

-Eligible applicants: Local and municipal governments, state and territorial government agencies, Tribal governments and organizations, non-profit 501(c) organizations, educational institutions, or commercial (for-profit) organizations.
+Eligible applicants: Local governments, state and territorial government agencies, Tribal governments and organizations, non-profit 501(c) organizations, educational institutions, or commercial (for-profit) organizations.
 Projects must be located within the coastal areas of U.S. coastal states, including the Great Lakes states, and U.S. territories and tribal lands.

-Funding: Generally, no federal statutory maximums exist for eligible activities.
+Generally, no federal statutory maximums exist for eligible activities.
 On average, funding is available in the amounts of:

-• $100,000 to $1 million for community capacity building and planning.
+• $100,000 to $1 million for community capacity building and planning, site assessment and preliminary design, and final design and permitting projects.

 • $1 million to $10 million for project restoration and monitoring.